Instructor - Dr Tom Geurts

 How do I take this course?

-This course delivers 10 hours of video lecture presentations on key topics in corporate finance that are specific to the real estate firm.
+This course delivers 10 hours of video lecture presentations on key topics about real estate assets, and portfolio management.
 You can download and print a copy of the presentation slides, and make notes as you follow along.
 To make it easier to absorb the material, each hour is divided into short segments, of about 15 minutes each.
 You can watch as many, or as few segments each day, or each week, in your own time.
 Each segment is followed by a short quiz to help you review, and test yourself about what you have learned.
 There is also a dedicated chat room for this course, so you can talk, get help, and just be social as you journey through this exciting topic with others online.

 Do I get a Certificate of Completion?